MKlauck/qcomp2020/scripts/README.md

 python3 /path/to/qcomp/scripts/generate_benchmark_list.py
 ```
 This will create a .csv file that lists all selected benchmarks.
-Note that the format of this file coincides with the format of the benchmark wishlist for participants of **QComp 2019**.

 # Creating a List of Invocations